Guide to Using the pgvector PostgreSQL Extension in ServBay

 Prerequisites

-Before you start with pgvector
+Before you start using pgvector

-, make sure you meet the following requirements:
+, ensure you meet the following requirements:

 - ServBay is installed and running on macOS.